-Jewelers moved by boy’s story about mother’s medical woes
+Boy’s story about ailing mother inspires jeweler’s generosity

 AUBURN — Kaden James’ mom has had a terrible year.

-Doctors have performed 16 surgeries on Michelle James and amputated her left leg in a bid to fight off a flesh-eating bacteria that has left her in the ICU at Central Maine Medical Center.
+Doctors have performed 16 surgeries on Michelle James and amputated her left leg in a bid to fight off a flesh-eating bacteria that has left her in the ICU at Central Maine Medical Center in Lewiston.

 Monday night, after visiting his mother at the hospital, 11-year-old Kaden went grocery shopping with his grandmother at Shaw’s Plaza in Auburn.
 He told her he wanted to check out games at Game Stop and also slipped into Day’s Jewelers next door.

-He told sales staff how much he had in his savings account and said that he’d like to buy something beautiful for his mom for Christmas.
+He told the sales staff how much he had in his savings account and said that he’d like to buy something beautiful for his mom for Christmas.

 “As they started talking a little bit more, he explained how long his mom had been in the hospital,” said Vanessa Phipps, the assistant manager at Day’s.
 “He was very humble and very sad.
 KimBeth (Merchant), one of our sales associates, is a fan of all Hallmark Christmas movies – it reminded her of every Christmas movie.
 She’s like, ‘We have to do something.'”

-Staff brought out three pairs of earrings and asked him to pick one, then they wrapped up that pair and a pearl necklace and handed him the bag.
+The staff brought out three pairs of earrings and asked him to pick one, then they wrapped up that pair and a pearl necklace and handed him the bag.

 “It was really precious,” Phipps said.
 “He had tears in his eyes because he was so touched.
 ‘You guys didn’t have to do that, I don’t want to take this.’
 I told him, ‘When you come shopping for your girlfriend, make sure you come see us.'”

-Diane Trepanier, Michelle James’ mother and Kaden’s grandmother, said the family has had a very rough year.
+Diane Trepanier, Michelle James’ mother and Kaden’s grandmother, said the family from Turner has had a very rough year.

 Michelle James, 45, noticed a blister on her foot in February.
-Two weeks later, after a family vacation to Florida, that blister was still there and starting to bother her when she got up in the morning.
+Two weeks later, after a family vacation to Florida, the blister was still there and starting to bother her when she got up in the morning.

 “I didn’t like what it looked like,” Trepanier said.
 She urged her daughter to go to the doctor.
 “From the doctor she went to the emergency room.
 From the emergency room, they gave me 24 hours to decide to either take her leg or she wouldn’t be living in 48 hours; she was so sick and had a flesh-eating bacteria in there.”